polyfy/polylith/readme.md

 Each top directory is responsible for its own part of a Polylith system.
 A `base` exposes a public API.
 A `component` is responsible for a specific domain or part of the system.
-An `environment` specifies our deployable artifacts and what components, bases and libraries they contain.
+A `project` specifies our deployable artifacts and what components, bases and libraries they contain.
-Finally, we have the `development` environment (`development` + `deps.edn`) that are used to work with the code.
+Finally, we have the `development` project (`development` + `deps.edn`) that are used to work with the code.

 The structure will give new developers a quick idea of what the system does at a higher level.
-If you are a bit like us, you will soon begin to love this way of structuring the code!
+We think you will soon begin to love it!

-The `bases`, `components` and `environments` directories also contain a `.keep` file, which can be removed as soon as we add something to these directories.
+The `bases`, `components` and `projects` directories also contain a `.keep` file, which can be removed as soon as we add something to these directories.
 A workspace is always initialized to use [git](https://git-scm.com/), but more on that later.